 1. Context passed as a trimmed summary instead of structured state

 The most common culprit.
 The orchestrator condenses Agent A’s output to fit the next model’s context window, and the summarization loses specifics: file paths, chosen libraries, rejected alternatives, error messages.
-Agent B receives “analyze authentication issues” instead of “line 47 of src/auth/jwt.ts uses HS256 with a hardcoded salt — switch to RS256 with env-loaded keys.”
+Agent B receives “analyze authentication issues” instead of “line 47 of src/auth/jwt.ts uses HS256 with a hardcoded salt; switch to RS256 with env-loaded keys.”

-How to spot it: Compare the raw output of Agent A against what Agent B actually received in its first message.
+How to spot it: compare the raw output of Agent A against what Agent B actually received in its first message.
 If the handoff message is a prose paragraph where Agent A’s output was structured JSON or a code block, compression happened.

 In frameworks like CrewAI or AutoGen, agents default to passing data through chat messages.
 Long tool outputs (file reads, test logs, API responses) exceed what fits cleanly in a message, get truncated, and critical lines fall off the end.
 There is no external store being written to.

-How to spot it: Add a print(len(agent.memory.messages)) (LangChain) or equivalent before each agent call.
-If it always prints 0 or 1, history isn’t persisting.
+How to spot it: print the message-history length before each agent call (print(len(agent.memory.messages)) in LangChain, or inspect the run input in the OpenAI Agents SDK trace).
+If it always prints 0 or 1, history is not persisting.

-5. Race condition in async pipelines — out-of-order context arrival
+5. Race condition in async pipelines, out-of-order context arrival

-6. Serialization format mismatch between agents
+6. Serialization mismatch or wrong key name between agents

 Shortest path to fix